huyhoang1001/async-telemetry-gateway/blog.md

 **Alternative Analysis**

 Compared to manual fan-out using multiple `mpsc` channels, `broadcast` eliminates the publisher-side complexity of managing dynamic subscriber sets.
 The shared buffer approach also reduces memory overhead compared to per-client buffering, particularly important when subscriber counts scale beyond single digits.

+**Sender and Receiver Lifecycle**

+`broadcast` channels have unique lifecycle semantics that enable dynamic subscription management:

+- **Sender lifecycle**: The aggregator holds the primary `Sender<SystemSnapshot>`.
+Unlike `mpsc`, the broadcast channel stays open as long as the sender exists, regardless of receiver count
+- **Receiver lifecycle**: Each client creates a receiver via `sender.subscribe()`.
+Receivers are independent—dropping one doesn't affect others or the sender
+- **Dynamic subscription**:
+  - New clients can `subscribe()` at any time, even after the sender has sent thousands of messages
+  - Clients can drop their receivers without coordination—no "unsubscribe" call needed
+  - The sender doesn't track subscriber count or state
+- **Channel closure behavior**:
+  - When sender drops: All receivers immediately get `RecvError::Closed` on next `recv()`
+  - When all receivers drop: Sender continues working normally, messages are simply discarded
+  - No "last subscriber" special case—the channel remains functional until sender drops

+This design enables resilient pub-sub patterns where subscriber churn doesn't affect the publisher or other subscribers.

 ### Request-Response with `oneshot` Channels